 Generally, it is safe to prune as much as 1/3 off your hydrangea that blooms on new wood.
 For example, if your hydrangea is six feet tall, it is safe to prune as much as two feet off the top and sides.
 We do not recommend pruning more for two reasons:

-Pruning it further removes too much of the sturdy framework that keeps the plant to support the root system.
+Pruning it further removes too much of the sturdy framework that keeps the plant standing upright.